-Push notifications can update you about the stargazing conditions, rising times of objects, International Space Station (ISS) and Starlink satellite flyovers, breaking news stories and other events.
+Push notifications are needed to update you about the stargazing conditions, rising times of objects, International Space Station (ISS) and Starlink satellite flyovers, breaking news stories and other events.
 Notifications can be customised in the app's Settings.

-Access to the Calendar is required to allow the app to suggest Night Sky Tours for upcoming vacations and trips in your Calendar and to remind you about planetary events, meteor showers, space launches and other upcoming events.
+Access to the Calendar is required so that the app can suggest Night Sky Tours for upcoming vacations and trips in your Calendar and to remind you about planetary positions, meteor showers, space launches and other upcoming events.

 Night Sky needs access to your device's camera for its Night Sky Blending, Augmented Reality and Astrophotography features (explained elsewhere in this guide).
 The app only accesses your camera when you are using these features.
-Images and videos you create with Night Sky are not shared with anyone else.
+Images and videos made while you are using Night Sky are not shared with anyone else.